 Heroin Abuse Trends

 Since 2007, heroin abuse rates have increased from 373,000 to 669,000 users in 2012, according to the Substance Abuse & Mental Health Services Administration.
 Between the years 2006 and 2010, a 45 percent increase in heroin overdose deaths also gives reason for pause.
 As scores of opiate addicts transition from prescription pain medications to heroin, heroin abuse trends will continue to rise.
-According to the Time U. S. news site, opiate addicts between the ages 12 and 49 are 19 times more likely to try heroin than non-opiate drug users.
+Opiate addicts between the ages 12 and 49 are 19 times more likely to try heroin than non-opiate drug users.
 As heroin abuse trends have only recently taken off, it’s likely these numbers will increase in the coming years.

 Opiates – Heroin vs. Prescription Pain Relievers